MartinvonBerg/wp_post_map_view_simple/readme.md

 ```
 I recommend to use [geojson.io](https://geojson.io/#new&map=8.78/48.2514/13.403) to generate the structure of the geojson especially define the coordinates with an interactive map.
 The required fields in the properties section might be added in the table and content added manually.
 Additionally you might change the file `category_mapping.json` to your tourfolder.
 If available, this 'local' file will be used for the tourmap.

-### 2. Prepare one GPX-File
+### 2. Optional: Prepare one GPX-File
 Donwload from your Track-Cloud / Provider and reduce to the usefull size and content.

 ### 3. Upload Files to your WordPress-Site
-The upload has to be done 'manually' by FileZilla or so.
+The upload has to be done 'manually' by FileZilla or any comparable tool.
 Is you prepare the Files locally you will have a backup automatically.

-I recommend to donwload the file `./settings/category_mapping.json` from the Plugin-Folder if you intend any changes in future.
+I recommend to download the file `./settings/category_mapping.json` from the Plugin-Folder if you intend any changes in future.
 This file will be overwritten with every plugin update.
+Same procedure for `.htaccess`in `.\leaflet_map_tiles`.

 ### 4. Add shortcode to page
 Use it like so `[tourmap tourfolder=<folder relative to upload directory with json-file>]`.
 Use only once per Page or Post!
 For other parameters see table below.

 ### 5. Screenshot / Demo
+Live-Demo on my Site: https://www.berg-reise-foto.de/reisebericht-italien/uebersicht-wohnmobilreise-sueditalien-winter-2022/

 ![tourmap_example](./assets/tourmap-example.png)

-Live-Demo on my Site: https://www.berg-reise-foto.de/reisebericht-italien/uebersicht-wohnmobilreise-sueditalien-winter-2022/

 ## Set Shortcode Parameters
 The following parameters are available for both shortcodes (where not all will be used by tourmap).